AlexToura/expedia-click-hotel-recommendation/README.md

 For that reason, the model was trained multiple times (by testing various values on 4 parameters) on a sample of 10% of the initially given train data, and tested on a validation data set using the Hits@k evaluation method.
+# Steps
+  1. We download the data from https://github.com/ExpediaGroup/pkdd22-challenge-expediagroup
+  2. We take a 10% of train data (data preprocess)
+  3. Then we further split this fraction in a 90/10 train validation data
+  4. We split the clicks series into clicks/last click column (validation split)
+  5. We prepare evaluation metric class (hits@K) and the model utils ( a function to find similar results of the click given)
+  6. We run the model with a combination of different parameters
+  7. Save the results in a txt file
+  8. Plot the results and have a report file